anon8675309/pybrumble/README.md

 This is why the keys were saved, to make it easy.
 The point of this is just to demonstrate how the system would work.

-Note: Sections 4.3 (Confirmation) and 5 (Master Key Derivation) have not yet been implemented.

 # Bramble Transport Protocol
 TODO